-Recipients that receive general support grants, except law schools, are required to establish, maintain and demonstrate sufficient internal and/or peer review performance evaluation procedures as are necessary to assure the delivery of high quality legal services.
-Recipients are encouraged to consider the "Standards for Providers of Civil Legal Services to the Poor" as adopted by the American Bar Association as guidance in their performance evaluations.
-PLAN Inc. Monitoring Process Protocols are used by PLAN Inc. to evaluate its sub-recipients' ongoing compliance with the Grant Agreement and Grant Provisions, and other applicable authority.
-Important requirements of the agreed-upon protocols are an onsite evaluation by PLAN Inc. monitors for each sub-recipient at least once every three years, timely reporting of the results of the monitoring visits to the Board, and follow up with the sub-recipients to assure all required corrective actions are timely implemented.
+Recipients that receive general support grants, except law schools, are required to establish, maintain and demonstrate sufficient internal and/or peer review performance evaluation procedures as are necessary to assure the delivery of high-quality legal services.
+Recipients are encouraged to consider the "Standards for the Provision of Civil Legal Aid" as adopted by the American Bar Association as guidance in their performance evaluations.
+PA Legal Aid Network Monitoring Process Protocols are used by PLAN Inc. to evaluate its sub-recipients' ongoing compliance with the Grant Agreement and Grant Provisions, and other applicable authority.
+Important requirements of the agreed-upon protocols are an onsite evaluation or, when appropriate, an evaluation via video conference, by PLAN Inc. monitors for each sub-recipient at least once every three years, timely reporting of the results of the monitoring visits to the Board, and follow up with the sub-recipients to assure all required corrective actions are timely implemented.
+The Executive Director of the Grantor may require monitoring activities take place onsite at their discretion.